 Naturally then, we’re already itching for news of the Fallout 5 release date – unless that’s a pesky Radroach bite.
 No, no, we’re pretty sure it’s excitement.
-Numbered releases in the series can be many years apart, so we could be waiting some years before we can pick at the remains of another Fallout 5 location.
+Numbered releases in the Fallout series can be half a decade apart, so we could be waiting a long time before we can pick at the remains of a new Fallout location.
 So, for the moment, we’ll have to be satisfied with rumours and hearsay: there is little in terms of Fallout 5 news.
-Our vault-raiding and mutant-splattering senses still tingle, however, and that’s not because of the radiation.
+We’ve compiled all the Fallout 5 information that’s currently out there below, along with our Fallout 5 wishlist.

-Fallout 5 release date
+Fallout 5 release date speculation

 We do know that Bethesda thinks carefully about adding multiplayer to each of its major releases.
-Speaking to Mashable in 2015, series director Todd Howard said: “Believe it or not, every time we do a game we design a multiplayer mode just to see what we could do.”
+Speaking to Mashable in 2015, Todd Howard said: “Believe it or not, every time we do a game we design a multiplayer mode just to see what we could do.”
 Fallout was a purely single-player series before the release of Fallout 76, and that didn’t exactly go down well with fans, so expect Fallout 5 to feature a lot more single-player content than 76 when it does eventually release.

-Fallout 5 location
+Fallout 5 single-player

 Ever since a trademark application for ‘Fallout New Orleans’ was filed to the EU Intellectual Property Office in 2016, rumours of a Deep South addition to the series have been swirling.
 We have visited swampy environments before in Fallout 3’s DLC, Point Lookout, and Far Harbor in Fallout 4, so take this rumour with a pinch of salt.